 - Major boost Minorities who are having problems adjusting to a society may need to have a little boosting, especially those who came from a mediocre background.
 Affirmative actions gives them a chance to prove themselves in the public arena.

 - It gives minorities a chance to work at their ideal business sectors and study in their preferred schools.

 - Stereotypes will be left for dead.

 - The affirmative action in education compensates minorities that have suffered and were victims of discrimination in the past.

 Incoming search terms:

-- affirmative action cons in education
+- affirmative action pros and cons in education

 - affirmative action pros and cons lowdown on the policy